simerplaha/JustSQL/README.md

 Or `INSERT` using parameters.

-Types with suffix `?` get used as SQL parameters.
+SQL parameters are set with the suffix `?`.

 ```scala
 //Or insert using parameters